php-api-clients/github/README.md

 ### codespaces/delete-codespaces-billing-users

-Removes users from Codespaces billing for an organization
+Remove users from Codespaces billing for an organization

 Using the `call` method:
 ```php